spiceai/docs/spiceaidocs/docs/components/data-connectors/clickhouse.md

 ### `from`

-The `from` field for the Clickhouse connector takes the form of `from:db.dataset` where `db.dataset` is the path to the Dataset within Clickhouse.
+The `from` field for the ClickHouse connector takes the form of `from:db.dataset` where `db.dataset` is the path to the Dataset within ClickHouse.
 In the example above it would be `my.dataset`.

 If `db` is not specified in either the `from` field or the `clickhouse_db` parameter, it will default to the `default` database.